AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 >
 >For Adobe Analytics users:
 >
-> - The Person container is known in Adobe Analytics as the Visitor container.
+> - The **Person** container is known in Adobe Analytics as the **Visitor** container.
-> - The Session container is known in Adobe Analytics as the Visit container.
+> - The **Session** container is known in Adobe Analytics as the **Visit** container.
-> - The Event container is known in Adobe Analytics as the Hit container.
+> - The **Event** container is known in Adobe Analytics as the **Hit** container.
 >

-A filter sets conditions to filter a person based on the attributes of the person or interactions with your site, mobile app, or other device type of which you have collected data from.
-To set conditions in a filter, you set rules to filter persons based on person characteristics and navigation traits.
-To further breakdown person data, you can filter based on specific sessions and page view events, screen taps, menu choices on a set-top box, and more.
+A filter sets conditions to filter persons, sessions or events based on conditions.
+For example conditions to filter persons based on person characteristics and navigation traits.
+To further breakdown data, you can filter on specific sessions and page view events, screen taps, menu choices on a set-top box, and more.
 But also filter on attributes that you have ingested from a CRM or loyalty system.
-The [Filter builder](/help/components/filters/filter-builder.md) provides a simple interface to build these subsets and apply rules as nested, hierarchical Person, Session, or Event containers.
+The [Filter builder](/help/components/filters/filter-builder.md) provides a simple interface to build these subsets and apply conditions in nested, hierarchical Person, Session, or Event containers.

 The container architecture employed in the [Filter builder](/help/components/filters/filter-builder.md) defines Person as the outermost container.
-The container contains overarching data specific for the person across visits and page views, mobile application screens, or menu screens on a set-top box.
+The container contains overarching data specific for the person across sessions and events like page views, mobile application screens, or menu screens on a set-top box.
 A nested Session container lets you set rules to break down the person's data based on sessions.
 A nested Event container lets you break down person information based on individual interactions.
-Each container lets you report across a person's history, interactions broken down by sessions, or break down individual experience events.
+Each container lets you report across a person's history, interactions broken down by sessions, or break down individual events.

 ### Person container

+The Person container includes every session and every event for the persons that qualify for the condition specified in the container.
+When you define a filter  with a simple condition like `Page Name equals Checkout`, then the Person container will resolve to:

+- All persons that have visited the page with name `Checkout`.
+- All sessions for these persons.d
+- All event data for these persons.

-The Person container includes every session and page view, mobile app screen, set-top box, or console-game interaction for persons within a specified time frame.
-Basically, every experience event that is part of the datasets that you have defined within your Customer Journey Analytics connection.
-A filter at the Person level returns the page views, mobile app, or set-top box screens that meet the condition.
-Plus all other interaction by that same person across online and offline channels (and only constrained by defined date ranges).
-As the most broadly defined container, reports generated at the Person container level returns page views, mobile app screens, and more, across all visits and lets you generate a multi-visit cross-channel analysis.
-Therefore, the Person container is the most susceptible to change based on defined date ranges.
+As the most broadly defined container, reports generated at the Person container level returns events and sessions for all persons that qualify for the filter.
+The Person container is the most susceptible to change based on defined date ranges.
 Person containers can include values based on a person's overall history:

 - Days before the first purchase.
 - Original entry page or mobile app home screen.
-- Original referring domains
+- Original referring domains.

 ### Session container

 The Session container lets you identify page interactions or mobile app interactions, campaigns, or conversions for a specific session.
 The Session container is the most commonly used container because it captures behaviors for the entire session once the rule is met.
 The Session container also lets you define which sessions you want to include or exclude in building and applying a filter.
+When you define a filter with a simple condition like `Page Name equals Checkout`, then the Session container will resolve to:

+- All sessions in which a page with name `Checkout` is visited.
+- All event data for these sessions.

 The session container can help you answer the following questions:

 - How many sessions involved both web and call center data sources?
 - Which pages contributed to a successful conversion to a sale?